worldbank/gld/Support/B - Country Survey Details/AFG/LCS/Utilities/AFG_2016_GLD_vs_SARMD_coding_issues.md

 ## Labor status

-Labor status is being built in two very different ways.
-The GLD reconstructs it from the questionnaire, while SARMD simply recodes the prebuilt `activity_status` variable.
-That matters because the GLD rule is transparent: it shows exactly who is treated as employed, unemployed, or outside the labor force based on the survey questions.
-SARMD may still be reasonable, but it depends entirely on how `activity_status` was produced upstream.
+Labor status is not just being built differently.
+The given `activity_status` variable also does not line up cleanly with the GLD buckets.
+The GLD rebuilds labor status from the questionnaire.
+SARMD collapses the given `activity_status` variable into employed, unemployed, and non-LF.
+The two approaches agree on the narrow unemployment core, but they still differ in some important places.
+In particular, the given `activity_status` variable treats some people with direct work signals as unemployed, and it also treats some apprentices, temporarily laid-off people, and similar cases as employed or unemployed even though the GLD puts them outside the labor force.

 ### Raw coding details